Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 Section 8.
 Lost/Stolen Permits

 A. It is the responsibility of the permit holder to secure his/her permit.
 Lost or stolen permits should be reported to Transportation Services immediately.
 Depending on the circumstances, a temporary permit may be issued while efforts are made to recover the lost/stolen permit.
-If the permit is not recovered, a replacement permit may be issued.
+If the permit is not recovered, a replacement permit may be issued with applicable replacement fee.
 If the permit is recovered after the replacement is issued, it shall be returned to Transportation Services.

 B. A fine will be assessed and possible legal and/or disciplinary action initiated to the user or registered owner of a vehicle displaying a permit that has been reported lost or stolen.